filipwasil/fillwave/README.md

 [Fillwave] is a modern, native and totally free rendering engine writen in c++11 .

-Can be used in any 3D games, apps and visualization tools or as a regular part of Your game engine.
+Can be used in any 3D games, apps and visualization tools or as a regular part of your game engine.

 - Multiplatform (Linux, Windows, Android)
 - Native Android apps (JNI, or C++).